 § 100H.
-Petition for expungement of record without adjudication as delinquent or youthful offender or conviction offenses arising out of the same incident shall be considered a single offense for the purposes of this section.
+Petition for expungement of record without adjudication as delinquent or youthful offender or conviction the commissioner expunge the record or records; provided, however, that multiple offenses arising out of the same incident shall be considered a single offense for the purposes of this section.
 Upon receipt of a petition, the commissioner shall certify whether the petitioner is eligible for an expungement under sections 1001 and 100J.
 If the petitioner is not eligible for an expungement under sections 1001 and 100J the commissioner shall, within 30 days of the request, deny the request in writing.
 If the petitioner is eligible for an expungement under sections 1001 and 100J the commissioner shall, within 30 days of the request, notify in writing the district attorney.
 Within 30 days of receipt of notification from the commissioner that the petitioner is eligible for an expungement pursuant to sections 1001 and 100J, the district attorney shall notify the commissioner in writing of their objections, if any, to the request for the expungement.